Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems: Abstract

 The scheme enables capability-based discovery through \dht{} key derivation, where queries return agents by what they do rather than where they are.
 Trust-root scoping prevents cross-organization pollution while permitting federation when desired.
 Cryptographic attestation via \paseto{} tokens binds capability claims to agent identity, enabling verification without real-time contact with the issuing authority.

 We evaluate the scheme across four dimensions.
 On capability expressiveness, the grammar achieves 100\% coverage on 369 production tools from five agent frameworks with zero namespace collision.
-On discovery precision, trust-scoped prefix matching achieves perfect F1=1.0 across 10,000 agents with result sets averaging 128 agents for prefix queries and 39 for exact queries.
-On identity stability, we prove that migration preserves identity and resolution completes in $O(\log N)$ hops.
-On performance, all operations complete in under 5 microseconds, orders of magnitude below network latency.
+In a lookup-semantics simulation, trust-scoped prefix matching exactly reproduces its generated ground truth across 10,000 registrations, with result sets averaging 128 agents for prefix queries and 39 for exact queries.
+On identity stability, endpoint migration preserves identity by construction; under standard Kademlia assumptions, each lookup has expected $O(\log N)$ overlay hops.
+Local parsing and key-derivation primitives complete in under 7 microseconds in our benchmark environment.
 The \texttt{agent://} \uri{} scheme provides a formally-specified, practically-evaluated foundation for decentralized agent identity and capability-based discovery.